inspedralbes/Page-Wasp-incidents-manage/README.md

 ## 🔑 Key Features

+WASP is a web-based incident management system built with Node.js and Express.js, using a multi-database architecture with role-based access control.

-Develop a web application to record, manage and track computer incidents within a company, institute or others.
+Main features, logging, management and tracking of computer incidents within a company, institute or others.
 The system allows communication between users, technicians and IT managers, as well as the generation of reports and statistics.

+The system architecture follows a traditional MVC pattern with additional middleware layers for authentication and logging.
+It uses a hybrid database approach where MySQL handles structured business data while MongoDB manages user activity logs.
+The Docker Compose setup provides easy deployment and development environment management.

+The role-based access control ensures proper security boundaries between different user types in the incident management workflow.

 ## 🛠️ How To Use